 There are two standard ways:

 Place a shard Spring Batch Job repository between two active-active DC/AZs.
 Parallel sync happens in the job repository database.
 App data and batch repo should in the same schema for better synchronization as noted above.
-Transaction isolation level set by default, so that one of active DC can run the job and other job should be failed when it tries to re-run the same job with same parameter.
+Transaction isolation level set by default, so that one of the active DC can run the job and another job should be failed when it tries to re-run the same job with the same parameter.